Hokuetsu Corporation

 Mar.
 1957

-Completion of bleached kraft pulp production facilities at Pulp Mill
+Bleached kraft pulp production facilities are completed at Pulp Mill

 Feb.
 1958